XRFXLP/xrfxlp.github.io/_posts/2022-12-20-the-intelligent-investor.md

 layout: post
 title:  "The Intelligent Investor"
 categories: post
+excerpt: |
+    _Lessons from the book "The Intelligent Investor" by Benjamin Graham_
 ---
-_Lessons from the book "The Intelligent Investor" by Benjamin Graham_

 <!--more-->

-> Stock is an unit of ownership interest with underlying value independent of its market share price.

-> Market is pendulum that swings from unsustainable optimists and unjustified pessimists, and investor is someone who sells from pessimists to optimisits
+"The Intelligent Investor" is a book about value investing.
+Value investing is an investment strategy that seeks to buy stocks trading for less than their intrinsic value.

+The book classifies two classes of intelligent investors: "defensive" investors (who are seeking to protect their capital but generate only modest returns) and "enterprising" investors (who are willing to take more risk in exchange for higher returns).